frankframework/frankframework/TESTING_WITH_IAF-TEST.md

 * [ojdbc7.jar](https://www.oracle.com/technetwork/database/features/jdbc/jdbc-drivers-12c-download-1958347.html)
 * [service-dispatcher-1.5.jar](https://mvnrepository.com/artifact/org.ibissource/service-dispatcher)

 In Tomcat's launch configuration (found in the Tomcat Overview window), go to the Classpath tab.
-Click on the User Entries item and click on the [ Add JARs... ] button.
-Select all JARs in the lib folder, press OK, and press OK again.
+Click on the User Entries item and click on the [ Add External JARs... ] button.
+Select all JARs in the mylib folder mentioned earlier, press OK, and press OK again.

 ## 2. Tomcat configuration